jeopardization/Zyklon/README.md

 • Run "injector.jar" and load the cheat.
 The web GUI should now be running on your network at port 1337.
 You may visit http://localhost:1337 on your machine or http://192.168.x.x:1337 on an external device to use it.

 ## Changelog
+**3.8 - 3/4/2020**<br>
+• Added Velocity<br>
+• Settings are now periodically refreshed on the frontend.
+This should prevent module states from being overridden after they were toggled ingame via key binds<br>
+• Added changelog in web GUI homepage<br>
+• Improved cloud configuration UI<br>
+• Changed color schemes<br>
+• You can now hit enter in the web GUI to apply your settings at anytime<br>
+• Bug fixes

 **3.7 - 2/19/2020**<br>
 • Improved performance<br>
 • Improved WTap & Aimbot security<br>